 Bothwell Library has a long history of providing services to the community.

 The Donald Institute was originally opened in October 1910 as a result of a generous donation of £3,000 by Mr. James Donald a businessman who was born in Bothwell and had made his fortune in chemical manufacturing.
 It was set up to improve the quality of life in a mining community and to act as a distraction from the pub.
 The Institute originally had a games room, a reading room and a billiard room at the rear with space for three tables.
-It was a natural home for the public library and the A Grade listed building is still its current location.
+It was a natural home for the public library.
+The library is a grade C(S) listed building.

 The library today has a wide range of best selling novels and free internet access.
 Bookbug sessions are on every Monday and a readers’ group takes place monthly.
 There is a small interesting local history collection that includes books, maps, statistical accounts, photographs and pamphlets.
 The Librarians would be grateful for any donations of appropriate local material to the collection.
 All the items are available for public reference.